-The Concorde Travel Fund aims to help young Irish Presbyterians (18-25 years old) finance their travel overseas for short-term service so that they might learn from and contribute to the life of the wider church.
+The Concorde Travel Fund aims to help young Irish Presbyterians (18-25 years old) finance their travel overseas for short-term service so that they might learn from, and contribute to, the life of the wider church.

 Any young person applying:

-a) Must be a member of a Presbyterian congregation;
+- Must be a member of a Presbyterian congregation;

-b) Must be aged 18-25 years old at time of travel;
+- Must be aged 18-25 years old at time of travel;

-c) Must be travelling outside of the British Isles;
+- Must be travelling outside of the British Isles;

-d) Must not have previously received a grant from the fund; and
+- Must not have previously received a grant from the fund; and

-- Will be expected to produce a short report on their trip which should be submitted to the CCLW Office within 6 weeks of their return.
-This report, or parts thereof, may be used by PCI to promote short-term overseas mission &/or the Concorde Travel Fund.
+- Will be expected to produce a short report on their trip which should be submitted to the CCLW Office within six weeks of their return.
+This report, or parts thereof, may be used by PCI to promote short-term overseas mission and/or the Concorde Travel Fund.

 Information for applicants